uzh/z-pool-tool/README.md

 QUEUE_FORCE_ASYNC=true EMAIL_BYPASS_INTERCEPT=true SMTP_SENDER=noreply@uast.uzh.ch make dev
 ```

-### RabbitMQ
+### RabbitMQ - Troubleshooting

-As RabbitMQ doesn't allow renaming or changing the features of a queue or an exchange, here are two usefull commands to reset the queue for development.
+As RabbitMQ doesn't allow renaming or changing the features of a queue or an exchange.
+Check the [useful commands](#application-commands), if they can't fix the issue, consider the following two reset commands.

 ```bash
 # delete all queues